claudiagerezmi/claudiagerezmi.github.io/_posts/2018-06-10-principles-data-graphics.md

 ### 1. Show comparison
 A good scientist is always asking "Compared to what?" - and that applies to [all fields of life](https://discoverpraxis.com/compared-to-what/).

-In my research, I found that the category "Connect With Your Baby's Inner Nature" had the highest average creative score*, 0.051, making it the best performing category.  _Compared to what?_ Compared to the other three categories that I was analyzing.
+In my research, I found that the category "Connect With Your Baby's Inner Nature" had the highest average creative score* (0.051), making it the best performing category.  _Compared to what?_ Compared to the other three categories that I was analyzing.

 ![Creative performance by creative score]({{ "/images/posts/assets/creative-report/score_category.png" | absolute_url }})
 <p style="text-align: center; font-size:12px;">Creative performance by creative score</p>

-> "Connect With Your Baby's Inner Nature" has an average creative score that is 54% higher than the second top performing category.
-And 76% higher than the bottom performer category.
+> "Connect With Your Baby's Inner Nature" has an average creative score that is 54% higher than the second top performing category; and 76% higher than the bottom performer category.

 _*To provide a more comprehensive, stable, measure of performance, we have automated a process that scores creatives by summing percentile creative rankings across key metrics: purchase rate, cart view rate, engagement rate, and site visit rate._